charurawat/railways-data-analysis/README.md

 #### Description
 The goal is to  build a small data pipeline to process the FRA data on rail equipment accidents.
 The pipeline will perform the functions of ingesting, cleaning, and visualizing the data.
 The pipeline should be able handle new data as it becomes available on the FRA site.
+The code involves connecting to a SQLlite db "fra.db" where all the data is stored.

 Cleaning the data should incorporate the following-

 1. Remove duplicates.
 2. Join narratives.